Xavier Bray, Edward Payne

 Xavier Bray completed his doctoral dissertation at Trinity College, Dublin, and is currently the Director of the Wallace Collection, London.
 Formerly chief curator of the Museo de Bellas Artes de Bilbao and the Dulwich Picture Gallery, he was also assistant curator of 17th and 18th-century European paintings at the National Gallery, London, where he has curated several exhibitions, including The Sacred Made Real: Spanish Sculpture and Painting 1600-1700 (2009) and Goya: The Portraits (2015).

-Edward Payne is assistant professor at Durham University.
+Edward Payne is Assistant Profesor of History of Art at Aarhus University.
 At the Morgan Library & Museum, where he served as the Moore Curatorial Fellow in Drawings and Prints, Payne organised Visions and Nightmares: Four Centuries of Spanish Drawings (2014), and he was a contributor to the Courtauld Gallery’s exhibition catalogue Goya: The Witches and Old Women Album (2015).
 Payne also contributed to the catalogue raisonné of Ribera’s drawings (2016), and he curated Between Heaven and Hell: The Drawings of Jusepe de Ribera (2017).